adlnet/xapi-profiles/xapi-profiles-spec.md

 `conformsTo` | Canonical URI of the profile specification version conformed to.
 The profile specification version of this document is https://github.com/DataInteroperability/xapi-profiles/tree/master#1.0-development, and it is a development version that may undergo incompatible changes without updating the version URI.
 `prefLabel` | Language map of names for this profile.
 `definition` | Language map of descriptions for this profile.
 If there are additional rules for the profile as a whole that cannot be expressed using this specification, include them here.
-`seeAlso` | A URL containing information about the profile.
+`seeAlso` | *Optional*.
+A URL containing information about the profile.
 Recommended instead of especially long definitions.
 `versions` | An array of all profile version objects for this profile, see below.
 `author` | An Organization or Person, see below.
-`concepts` | The concepts that make up this Profile, see the Concepts section.
+`concepts` | *Optional*.
+The concepts that make up this Profile, see the Concepts section.
-`templates` | The Statement Templates for this profile, see that section.
+`templates` | *Optional*.
+The Statement Templates for this profile, see that section.
-`patterns` | The Patterns for this profile, see that section.
+`patterns` | *Optional*.
+The Patterns for this profile, see that section.